KISS, Nirvana, Hall and Oates inducted by Rock and Roll Hall of Fame

 The annual ceremony, to be aired May 31 on HBO, is centered on live performances but the 1970s shock-rockers KISS, known for their outrageous costumes and makeup and hits such as "Rock and Roll All Nite", stayed true to their vow not to perform.

-The four inductees did not all comment on the Hall of Fame's decision to honour only the band's original line-up, leaving out current band members Eric Singer and Tommy Thayer.
+The four inductees did not all comment on the Hall of Fame's decision to honor only the band's original line-up, leaving out current band members Eric Singer and Tommy Thayer.

-Founding member Gene Simmons said "We are humbled to stand up on this stage" after induction by guitarist Tom Morello, but did mention by name other KISS members who were not honoured.
+Founding member Gene Simmons said "We are humbled to stand up on this stage" after induction by guitarist Tom Morello, but did mention by name other KISS members who were not honored.

 Paul Stanley, who has also been critical of the Hall's induction process, said "for our fans, this is vindication," echoing Morello's remark that "KISS was never a critics' band, KISS was a people's band."